Edesak/Transfer-learning/README.md

 The data are part of ZTM course and are availible on: https://github.com/mrdbourke/pytorch-deep-learning/tree/main/data

 You can now test model B0 and B2 from Effitient Net.
+Any questions about this repository you can create a issue or contact me on discord: *Edesak#5182*

 Enjoy!